rebaz88/TrackTerra-v2/proposal.md

 ## PROJECT INTRODUCTION
 As you might already know TrackTerra is a tax and reporting application.
 It is build to ease the process of transforming the blocks/transactions data into a single transaction form similar to traditional banking systems.
-It currently supports native send/recieve, anchor, mirror(partially), pylon(partialy) protocols.
+It currently supports native send/recieve, anchor, mirror(partially), pylon(partialy) and terraswap protocols.

 ## PROPOSAL
 This proposal is to further develop the application in order to